-All reservation fees are to be in the form of a NON-REFUNDABLE check or money order in the amount of $500 made out to Signature Labradoodles.
+The Reservation fee should be sent to Signature Labradoodles for the amount of $500.
 You can also pay by using the PAYPAL buttons below.
 If using PAYPAL, there are additional charges based on fees we are charged by PAYPAL.
 Once your application is received and approved and your reservation fee is received, the money will be used to hold your spot for a puppy based on what you are looking for.
-The remaining balance of $2300 or the full payment is due when the puppy is six weeks to hold your spot on the current list.
+The remaining balance is due when the puppy is six weeks old to hold your spot on the current list.

 IMPORTANT: If after you have sent in your reservation fee you choose not to go through with your plans to purchase a puppy from Signature Labradoodles, the reservation fee will NOT be refunded.
 We do this because potential new customers sometimes make decisions to adopt puppies from other breeders if our slots are pre sold.
-Backing out of a sale at the last minute can cost us the sale of a puppy and additional advertising costs to find a new home for a puppy we thought was already placed.
+Backing out of a sale at the last minute can cost us the sale of the puppy and include additional advertising fees and boarding costs until we find a new home.
 If you cannot take a puppy for any reason in your original slot, we will help you to find another litter of puppies within the next 2 years to utilize the reservation fee.
 After that time, your spot and reservation fee will be forfeited.

-We charge a $400 flat rate for our shipping costs for most of our customers.
+We charge a $600 flat rate for our shipping costs for most of our customers.
 This cost covers the airfare, shipping crate, the required Vet check, and our time driving and expense bringing the puppy to the airport.
-We do not look to make a profit with this charge and in fact we usually lose money.
-We are happy to provide this service, though, and look for the most direct flights possible.
+We are happy to provide this service and look for the most direct flights possible.

 All Payments that are mailed should be sent to: